suportetikrn/nxfbr_tutorial/pages/custom_before/custom_package.rst

    net stop NxClient

-If it is on Mac OS,
+Quando for no Mac OS,

 .. code-block:: bash